mintty/wsltty/README.md

 WSLtty components
-* wsltty package components (see below) in the user’s local application folder `%LOCALAPPDATA%` (where WSL is also installed)
+* wsltty package components (see below) in the user’s local application folder `%LOCALAPPDATA%`
-* a wsltty configuration directory in the user’s application folder `%APPDATA%`; “home”-located configuration files from a previously installed version will be migrated to the new default location
+* a wsltty configuration directory in the user’s application folder `%APPDATA%` (“home”-located configuration files from a previously installed version will be migrated to the new default location)
-* Start Menu and Desktop shortcuts to start a WSL bash (with some variations, see below)
+* Start Menu shortcuts to start a WSL shell (with some variations, see below)
-* optional context menu entries for Windows Explorer to start a WSL bash in the respective folder
+* `*.bat` scripts to invoke WSL from the command line (see below)
-* install/uninstall context menu items from Start Menu subfolder
+* optional context menu entries for Windows Explorer to start a WSL shell in the respective folder
-* `wsl*.bat` scripts to invoke wsltty manually (with some variations and invocation options, see below)
+* install/uninstall context menu items from Start Menu subfolder `WSLtty`
 * an uninstall script that can be invoked manually to remove shortcuts and context menu entries

 ### Installation ###